faerber-lab/faerber-lab.github.io/_posts/2024-10-01-thesis-dataset-mmodal.md

 Motivated students will also have the opportunity to test common LLMs to establish baseline performance on the created dataset.
 This thesis will offer valuable hands-on experience in data generation and provide the chance to explore cutting-edge research in multimodal machine learning.

 [1] Steven J. Lynden, Hailemariam Mehari Yohannes, Kyoung-Sook Kim, Adam Jatowt, Akiyoshi Matono, Haitao Yu, Xin Liu, Yijun Duan: Commonsense Temporal Action Knowledge (CoTAK) Dataset.
-CIKM 2023: 5361-5365 [PDF]
+CIKM 2023: 5361-5365, https://dl.acm.org/doi/abs/10.1145/3583780.3615114

 **Contact Person**